daronphang/coding_resources/dev-ops/linux/commands.md

 $echo -e "hello \bworld"    e flag acts as an interpretor of escaped characters
 ```

-### Process Status
+## Process Status

 Used to get more detailed information about a specific process/processes i.e. check if a process is running or not.

 "ps aux" is most frequently used command by Linux admin.
 Prints all running processes in system regardless from where they have been executed.
+A process is associated with any program running on your system, and is used to manage and monitor a program's memory usage, processor time, and I/O resources.

 ```
 USER        User account under which this process is running